Your First Day at the University

 - Intercultural Teacher Education, MA(ed)

 - Music Education, MA(ed)

 The links above allow you to see in more detail a description of your degree programme, the structure of the degree and the timing of the studies (Course Structure Diagram).

 The 5-year programme in the Faculty of Education comprise a 3-year Bachelor’s degree followed by a 2-year Master’s degree.
 The degrees include studies in the major subject and minor subject, language, communication and orientation studies, as well as elective courses.

 The right to pursue studies in a 5-year programme is granted for seven years, and that for studies in a 2-year Master’s programme for four years.

 In the general part of the Study Guide (http://www.oulu.fi/edu/study_guide) you will find all the necessary basic information, and it also gives you answers to the most common questions and problems.
 Please read it carefully.

 Meanwhile WebOodi (weboodi.oulu.fi) shows you, in addition to the structure of your degree, a description of all your courses, including the teaching methods used and length in hours.
 You will also be using Weboodi during the first year to compose your personal study plan.
 Even without logging into Weboodi, you can read course descriptions by choosing Instruction/Courses -> Search or Course catalogues on the WebOodi homepage.

 The Faculty of Education has certain common rules and practices that apply to all students in the Faculty.

-You will find important information on issues related to teaching on the Faculty’s ”Studies” page (www.oulu.fi/edu/studies_general).
-Please read it.
+You will find important information on issues related to studying in the Faculty’s ”Studies” section (www.oulu.fi/edu/studies_general).
+Please , acquaint with the information there.